Federal judge blocks Biden's pause on new oil, gas leases - WTMJ

 Associated Press

-NEW ORLEANS (AP) — The Biden administration’s suspension of new oil and gas leases on federal land and water was blocked Tuesday by a federal judge in Louisiana.
+NEW ORLEANS (AP) — The Biden administration’s suspension of new oil and gas leases on federal land and water was blocked Tuesday by a federal judge in Louisiana who ordered that plans continue for lease sales that were delayed for the Gulf of Mexico and Alaska waters “and all eligible onshore properties.”

-U.S. District Judge Terry Doughty’s ruling came in a lawsuit filed in March by Louisiana’s Republican attorney general, Jeff Landry and officials in 12 other states.
-Doughty’s ruling granting a preliminary injunction to those states said his order applies nationwide.
+U.S. District Judge Terry Doughty’s ruling came in a lawsuit filed in March by Louisiana Republican Attorney General Jeff Landry and officials in 12 other states.
+Doughty said his ruling applies nationwide.
+It grants a preliminary injunction — technically a halt to the suspension pending further arguments on the merits of the case.

-The 13 states said the administration bypassed comment periods and other bureaucratic steps required before such delays can be undertaken.
-Doughty heard arguments in the case last week in Lafayette.

-The moratorium was imposed after Democratic President Joe Biden on Jan.
-27 signed executive orders to fight climate change.
-The suit was filed in March.
-The states opposing the suspension said it was undertaken without the required comment periods and other bureaucratic steps.

 “No existing lease has been cancelled as a result of any of the actions challenged here, and development activity from exploration through drilling and production has continued at similar levels as the preceding four years,” lawyers for the administration argued in briefs.